GNS-NICRF/ICQC/README.md

 Wishlist:

+- Supply a folder to calibration_report(), and automatically detect & generate reports for all calibration .xls files therein.
-1. Determine optimum calibration point \# from a series of supplied ion calibrations.
+- Determine optimum calibration point \# from a series of supplied ion calibrations.
-2. QC tracking through time, within and between calibrations and QC versions.
+- QC tracking through time, within and between calibrations and QC versions.
-3. Adaptive export of calibrated sample sequence data based on calibration tweaking (e.g., curve optimisation at low concentrations).
+- Adaptive export of calibrated sample sequence data based on calibration tweaking (e.g., curve optimisation at low concentrations).